New York New Employer Information

-- Some localities in New York State have more stringent minimum wage laws.
+- Some localities in New York State have more stringent minimum wage laws with higher rates.
 You must follow these more stringent laws.
-See the minimum wage poster for more details.

 - You need to display the New York minimum wage poster where your employees can read it.

 Once you have all the necessary information, you will be able to set up your payroll for your business.

 You need to keep employee payroll records for at least three years.
 For more information, read our help article, “What Employers Should Know About Employee Payroll Records.”